not-nef/VodRecovery/README.md

+> Important: THIS IS NOT MY PROJECT!
+This project was created by a user named ItIckeYd who mysteriously deleted his account and with that the original repository of this project.
+I was a fan of it, and thats why i decided to upload the code that i luckily had backed up on my fork, to finish the things i had in mind.
+I will probably archive this repository when i am done.

 # Donations
-* <a href="https://paypal.me/VodRecovery" class="button">Support The Project</a> - Donations are not expected in any circumstances or are required to use the script.
+* <a href="https://paypal.me/VodRecovery" class="button">Support The Original creator</a> - Donations are not expected in any circumstances or are required to use the script.
 However if you do decide to donate know that it is greatly appreicated.

 # VodRecovery